tomme10/snake/README.md

 # snake
 a Quick and easy snake game

-Just a simple snake afternoon project I finished a while ago when I was bored
+Just a simple snake afternoon project I made a while ago when I was bored